k-mouza/connect4-SD/README.md

 	$ make
 	$ ./connect4

-The testing framework automatically compiles with the root Makefile and can be ran by typing:
+The testing framework automatically compiles with the root Makefile.
+If you want to compile it separatelly then type:

+	$ cd testing/
+	$ make

+It can be ran by typing:

 	$ cd testing/
 	$ ./test-all